fluxapps/pdf-wrap/docs/development-guide.md

 This way, the logger names are unified and as a result the configuration can be applied to every logger.

 Read the [Reference Documentation about logging](reference-documentation.md#setup-logger) to understand the concept better.

+# MkDocs

+The PDF Wrap documentation is built with [MkDocs](https://www.mkdocs.org/).

+The documentation contains the following parts.

+**Home**<br>
+The index of the documentation.
+Contains a quick start and link to other parts of the documentation.

+**Guides**<br>
+Contains guides with a specific example of a specific part of PDF Wrap.

+For example: How to implement a Storage Adapter

+**Reference Documentation**<br>
+Contains the full in-depth documentation about how to use PDF Wrap.

+**Development Guide**<br>
+Contains guides about the source code and how to develop with PDF Wrap.

+## How to publish the documentation

+TODO: Write manual

 # Unit Testing